matthieudelaro/sweet-azure/npm/README.md

 # sweet-azure

-A short, secured, and easy way to use Azure Storage.
+A short, secure, and easy way to use Azure Storage.

 ## Server side